66,395 bells

 Avatars: The pictures next to a user's post on ACC.
 There are hundreds of selectable avatars on ACC.
 ACC Staff members get to choose out of a special selection or make their own.

-Ban: When you are temporarily or permanently not-allowed to come on ACC for a set time.
-Information about bans can be found here.
+Ban: When you are temporarily or permanently disallowed access to ACC.
 If you are banned, you will be contacted via the email address currently set up in your account.

-Dobutsu no Mori: The Japanese version for Animal Crossing.
+Doubutsu no Mori: The Japanese version of Animal Crossing.

 Emote: Little faces that you can add to your post.
 Example:

 Fanfic: A shortened version of the word "fan fiction".
-A fanfic is a story written by fans of the original work, in this case the story would have an Animal Crossing setting, Animal crossing Characters, ect.
+A fanfic is a story written by fans of the original work.
+Many fanfics on ACC have an Animal Crossing setting, Animal Crossing characters, etc.

-FCR/Friend Code Request: To request a users friend code for a Nintendo Wifi match.
+FCR/Friend Code Request: To request a user's friend code for a Nintendo WiFi game.

 Flag/Flagging: Setting the thread so you get alerts when there are new posts.

-Gamecube: A discontinued nintendo console, which animal crossing: population growing (commonly refered to AC:GC) runs on.
+GameCube: A discontinued Nintendo console, which "Animal Crossing: Population Growing" (commonly referred to as AC:GC) runs on.
 Abbreviated "GC".

-Giveaway: A thread/company where people give you items for free.
+Giveaway: A thread where people offer items for the Animal Crossing games for free.

 Green and yellow flashing light: Indicates the user has just logged on.